 28. Information sharing could also ensure coherence in measures taken by the agencies as well as in handling grievances.
 Given the rather long span of investments, conflicting measures or conduct by governmental or related agencies could be a political risk for investors.
 To address this problem, a knowledge management system has been established in some jurisdictions to ensure the transfer and preservation of knowledge of public officials dealing with investors and to keep track of solutions to resolve prior grievances.
 Under the SIRM, information sharing provides a vehicle for properly informing peer agencies about investment-related issues and for promoting interaction among the staff members whose collaboration may later be sought in the context of handling grievances.

 29. There are various means of sharing information among governmental and related agencies, including online platforms, handbooks, and capacity building events where public officials involved in foreign investments share information on investment policies, developments and current disputes.
-Through these means, public officials could become aware of the potential consequences of their decisions, understand the underlying investment framework, and build the capacity to better manage investment-related inquiries and grievances.
+Through these means, public officials can become aware of the potential consequences of their decisions, understand the underlying investment framework, and build the capacity to better manage investment-related inquiries and grievances.

 CIL: With respect to the first sentence of paragraph 29 (“There are . . . disputes.”), we note that the Kingdom of Thailand’s submission, cited in footnote 22, does not refer to actual Thai practices in this regard.
 It rather speaks more generally of steps that might be taken.
 Only the submission from the Republic of Korea refers to concrete State experience with handbooks and other means of information sharing.
 In replacement, or in addition, we suggest that a better reference for footnote 22 would be with respect to concrete State practice involving the adoption of a handbook, such as the recent adoption by the Viet Nam of a handbook on investment treaty obligations for government officials.

 2. Identifying or establishing a coordination body

 30. Identifying or establishing a body that is tasked with coordination among the governmental and related agencies is important for preventing and mitigating disputes.
-Referred to as the lead agency, a coordination body is also a core component of the SIRM.
+[Referred to as the lead agency, a coordination body is also a core component of the SIRM.]

 Comments

 Republic of Korea: Korea recognizes the need for efficient management of the dispute prevention framework and inter-governmental cooperation.
 For reference, Korea has implemented the Foreign Investment Promotion Act, establishing the Foreign Investment Committee under the Ministry of Trade, Industry and Energy to deliberate on matters concerning integration and coordination of the measures by competent Ministries to enhance the environment for foreign investment, and an inter-governmental Task Force, comprising the Ministry of Justice, Ministry of Foreign Affairs, Ministry of Trade, Industry and Energy, and other relevant authorities to effectively and substantially manage pending or potential investment disputes.
 Yet, the details regarding how to establish and operate the mechanism should be at the discretion of governments.